Vico Meien

-Vico Meien (born 15 March 1998) is a German footballer who plays as a defensive midfielder for Regionalliga Südwest club Stuttgarter Kickers.
+Vico Meien (born 15 March 1998) is a German footballer who plays as a defensive midfielder for Regionalliga Südwest club VfR Aalen.

 Career

 Meien made his professional debut for TSV Havelse in the 3.
 Liga on 24 July 2021 against 1.
 FC Saarbrücken.

 After TSV Havelse was relegated, Meien signed with VfR Aalen in the Regionalliga Südwest ahead of the 2022–23 season, signing a contract until June 2024.
 He immediately became a regular starter and helped the team fight against relegation.
 While Aalen narrowly avoided relegation in his first season, they finished in a relegation position at the end of the 2023–24 campaign.
 Despite this, the season ended on a positive note when Aalen won the 2023–24 Württemberg Cup (Verbandspokal) by defeating SG Sonnenhof Großaspach 4–1 in the final, securing qualification for the 2024–25 DFB-Pokal.

 Following the expiration of his contract, Meien left Aalen after 75 total appearances and joined Stuttgarter Kickers, who had finished second in the Regionalliga Südwest in 2024.